-ICIS publishes daily and weekly price assessments, market news and analyses for the Asian ethylene glycol market, all in a single report subscription.
+ICIS publishes daily and weekly price assessments, market news and analyses for the Asian methanol market.
 Whether you are a buyer, trader or seller, our pricing information gives you access to time-sensitive deals, offers/bids and price movements.
 Historical pricing data is also available.

 Our report includes all of the following:

-ICIS collects pricing data on a wide range of chemical, energy and fertilizer products, including Ethylene glycol.
+ICIS collects pricing data on a wide range of chemical, energy and fertilizer products, including Methanol.
 Our extensive experience in price reporting means we can offer you access to historical data dating back more than 20 years for certain commodities.